Wildwood State Park

 East Islip/Great River

 Attractions: Beach on the Great South Bay, biking, boat launch sites, fishing, food stands, hiking, nature trails, pavilions, picnic tables, playground, playing field, recreation programs, showers.
-Leashed dogs only allowed in undeveloped areas (field 5).
-Pool and campgrounds are not open this year.
+Leashed dogs only.
+Cottages opening soon this season.
 Lifeguards on duty end of June to Labor Day.

 Hours: Year-round, 7am to sunset daily